 As we already talked in the previous articles about cat heat cycles, most cats go in heat during the mating season from early spring till early autumn.
-In this article, we are going t explain you why cats don’t go in heat during winter and how natural lighting can have its impact on heat cycle of a female cat.
+In this article, we will explain why cats don’t go in heat during winter and how natural lighting can have its impact on the heat cycle of a female cat.

 Unlike humans, who cycle monthly, or dogs who usually cycle twice a year, cats have a specific pattern of how heat cycle is organized.
 Most notable of this is seasonal breeding, that is, cats do not mate during winter.

 Cats are not the only seasonal breeders.
 Horses, lemurs, groundhogs hamsters are few examples of animals, who, similarly like cats, become responsive to breeding when amount of daylight exceeds a specific threshold.
 Cats need 12 hours of daylight to initiate heat cycle.

 Above mentioned animals are known as long day breeders, which simply states they breed only when there is a long day.
 Additionally, no surprise, there are short day breeders, as well.
 Few of those are sheep, goat, fox, deer and moose.

 Why amount of daylight affects breeding of cats?

 Okay, amount of daylight influences when cats, and other animals can breed.
 But why?